Coleridge-Initiative/RCDatasets/README.md

 ## Managing Updates

 Having a separate repo helps us manage changes carefully.
-This is _metadata_ not data and serves it as the basis for linking.
+This is _metadata_ not data, so serves it as the basis for linking.
 That requires auditing of any changes, to avoid breaking links in the graph downstream from any update.